Murder of Yvonne Gilford

 Yvonne Gilford was an Australian nurse who was murdered in the King Fahd Military Medical Complex, in Dhahran, Saudi Arabia on 12 December 1996.
 Two British nurses, Deborah Parry and Lucille "Lucy" McLauchlan, were arrested for the crime.
-Parry confessed the murder and McLauchlan to being an accessory, though both subsequently claimed to have been coerced into signing the confession.
+Parry confessed to the murder and McLauchlan to being an accessory, though both subsequently claimed to have been coerced into signing the confession.
 Parry was sentenced to death by beheading, and McLauchlan to eight years' imprisonment and 500 lashes.
 Parry's sentence was reduced to life imprisonment after Gilford's elder brother Frank accepted a "blood money" payment of approximately £750,000, and both sentences were eventually commuted to time served after personal intervention from King Fahd.

 Yvonne Gilford

 Yvonne Gilford was born in 1941 and grew up on a farm in Jamestown, South Australia, along with her parents and brother Frank.
-She became a nurse at the age of 28 and initially worked in Auckland, New Zealand, before moving to London in 1973 and then Johannesburg, South Africa in 1976.
+She became a nurse at the age of 28 and initially worked in Auckland, New Zealand, before moving to London, United Kingdom in 1973 and then Johannesburg, South Africa in 1976.
 After working in various hospitals in the city for the next twenty years, she accepted a new job in Dhahran in April 1996, and moved to Saudi Arabia with her ultimate aim being to earn enough money to retire from nursing and return to Australia.
-She initially found herself with few colleagues who spoke English, and quickly befriended Parry and McLauchlan after they arrived in Dhahran in August of that year.
-For Parry it was her second time working in the country, having previously worked there between 1993 and 1994, while it was McLauchlan's first time working abroad, having been dismissed from her previous job for credit card fraud.
+She initially found herself with few colleagues who spoke good English and quickly befriended Parry and McLauchlan after they arrived in Dhahran in August of that year.
+For Parry it was her second time working in the country as she had previously worked there between 1993 and 1994, while it was McLauchlan's first time working abroad.
+She had been dismissed from her previous job for credit card fraud.
 It subsequently emerged she had used fraudulent references to obtain the job in Dhahran.